 If the immigration judge determines that you are eligible for release, they will set a bond amount of at least $1,500.
 The bond may be considerably higher if the judge believes that you are a substantial flight risk or pose a major threat to public safety or national security.
 Sometimes the government attorney will ask the judge to raise the amount, or your attorney might ask the judge to lower the amount, but the judge has ultimate authority over the decision.

-Once the bond amount has been set, the judge will issue a written order and reschedule your next Master Calendar Hearing.
+Once the bond amount has been set, the judge will issue a written order and reschedule your next Master Calendar hearing.
 This will give you up to 30 days to pay the bond so that you can be released from detention.
 If you cannot get the money, you will remain in custody until your next hearing.
 If you post the bond, on the other hand, you will be allowed to go home.
-The government attorney will ask the court to change venue to the immigration court that is closest to your residence.
+The government attorney will ask the court to change the venue to the immigration court that is closest to your residence.
 Your removal proceedings will continue in an immigration court for non-detained foreign nationals.